 - there is reason to believe there will be sufficient funds to pay your entitlements with 112 days from the date of liquidation (whichever date is later).

-If you need advice about which option to pursue, or you have any other questions or concerns about this matter, we are here to help.
-Contact us on our website or phone our office to set up an appointment, today.
+If you need advice about which option to pursue, or you have any other questions or concerns about employment law, we are here to help.
+Contact Australia Lawyers to set up an appointment, today.
 We can connect you to the best Employment lawyers in most major cities in Australia including Sydney, Brisbane and etc.